finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 ## Summary
 The personalization search makes our search slightly better for the our users in FINN.no.
 But it does indeed costs more in terms of latency.
 Here we hope to be able to increase the performance a bit.
 There are several possibilities:
-- cache recommendation matrices within the solr servers, to avoid network overhead
+- cache recommendation matrices within the Solr servers, to avoid network overhead
-- find a better way to get the SOLR document ids
+- find a better way to get the Solr document ids
 - hardware resource tuning
-- learning to rank feature in SOLR
+- learning to rank feature in Solr
 - ...and so on

 We will still tune our recommendations algorithms and the plugin to get our results even better.